 Cortisol has a muscle-degrading effect.
 That alone can stop the success of your good-looking body project.

 How Does Stress Affect Weight Loss and Fat Burning?

-Chronic stress has several negative effects on weight loss, fat loss, and your overall health.
+Chronic stress has several negative effects on weight loss, fat loss, and overall health.
 Many unhealthy factory foods have been specially developed so that our brains release cortisol-lowering happiness hormones.

 When we are constantly exposed to internal and external stress factors, cortisol becomes our constant companion.
 Chronic cortisol release affects fat loss in three ways.

 1. Cortisol numbs our cells

 Cortisol numbs the receptors that make our cells respond to other hormones.
 You become resistant to these hormones.

 Type 2 diabetes produces sufficient insulin, but our cells no longer react to this messenger substance.
 This condition is called insulin resistance.
 If this condition persists for an extended period, diabetes develops.

 A high insulin level – and this happens with insulin resistance.
 Your body removes less or no fat from the fat cells.
 This keeps the fat “trapped” in your body, even if you are on a diet.